twpayne/chezmoi/chezmoi.io/content/_index.md

 Manage your dotfiles across multiple diverse machines, securely.

+With chezmoi, you can install chezmoi and your dotfiles on a new, empty machine with a single command:

-chezmoi makes installing your dotfiles on any new machine as easy as `sh -c "$(curl -fsLS git.io/chezmoi)" -- init --apply <github-username>`.
+    sh -c "$(curl -fsLS git.io/chezmoi)" -- init --apply <github-username>

+Updating your dotfiles on any machine is a single command:

+    chezmoi update

 ## How do I start with chezmoi now?